 - Clean and clipped fingernails

-- Suit (depending on your role)
+- Suit (depending on the role)

 - Blouse or button-down shirt

-- Skirt (not too short) or slacks
+- Skirt (of appropriate length) or slacks

 - Closed-toe dress shoes (no sneakers or flip-flops)